Let’s Discuss Painful Sex

 Talk to your partner(s).
 Let them know how you are feeling and what you are feeling.
 Let them know when it hurts and where it hurts.

 *We understand this can be tricky if you are only experiencing casual encounters.
-But set a boundary of the extent of the casual encounter.
+But set a boundary for the extent of the casual encounter.
 Maybe it’s only foreplay without penetration?
 Set your line of what you are comfortable doing.
 If it hurts stop.

 SLOW DOWN

 Don’t rush into vaginal or anal sex.
 Engage in longer foreplay to encourage the secretion of the body’s natural lubricants.
-Engage in more sensual activities that increase arousal such as using clitoral vibrators, nipple stimulation, longer make out sessions, and sensual massages and touch.
+Engage in more sensual activities that increase arousal such as using clitoral vibrators, nipple stimulation, longer make-out sessions, and sensual massages and touch.
 Take the pressure off yourself to have any form of penetration.

 SWITCH UP YOUR POSITIONS